About Scott Smorra - The Artist

 2020

-- Speaker/Presentation - 90 minute Zoom presentation titled, "The Art and Science of Landscape Photography" presented to the Forest Grove Camera Club and Film Pack Camera Club - Vancouver, Washington
+• Speaker/Presentation - 90 minute Zoom presentation titled, "The Art and Science of Landscape Photography" presented to the Forest Grove Camera Club and Film Pack Camera Club - Vancouver, WA

 2019